Augmented Index and Quantum Streaming Algorithms for DYCK(2): Introduction

+Quantum information cost, as proposed by Touchette~\cite{Touchette15}, turns out to be a suitable choice for quantifying the information content of messages in our context.
+It is defined in terms of conditional mutual information, conditioned on the recipient's quantum state.
+Thus, this notion naturally avoids the difficulties arising from the intrinsic correlation between the two parties' inputs.
+It is also relatively simple to derive low quantum information cost protocols for Augmented Index from small-space streaming algorithms for \dyck(2), through a direct sum argument.
+Remarkably, the properties of quantum information cost allow us to execute the reduction even for algorithms whose computation involves arbitrary quantum operations, including non-unitary evolution.
+However, a quantum information cost trade-off for Augmented Index still presents significant obstacles.
+In order to overcome these, we develop new tools for quantum communication complexity that we believe have broader applicability.

-One tool is a generalization of the well-known average encoding theorem of (classical and) quantum complexity theory, which formalizes the intuition that weakly correlated systems are nearly independent.
-We call this generalized version the \emph{superposition-average encoding theorem}, as it allows us to deal with arbitrary superpositions rather than only classical distributions over inputs to quantum communication protocols.
-A key technical ingredient in the proof of this result is the breakthrough result by Fawzi and Renner~\cite{FawziR15}, linking the conditional quantum mutual information to the optimal recovery map acting on the conditioning system.
+One tool is a generalization of the well-known Average Encoding Theorem of (classical and) quantum complexity theory~\cite{KNTZ07}, which formalizes the intuition that weakly correlated systems are nearly independent.
+We call this generalized version the \emph{Superposition-Average Encoding Theorem\/}, as it allows us to handle arbitrary superpositions over inputs to quantum communication protocols (as opposed to classical distributions over inputs).
+The proof of this theorem builds on the breakthrough result by Fawzi and Renner~\cite{FawziR15}, linking conditional quantum mutual information to the optimal recovery map acting on the conditioning system.
+Note that there is an obvious generalization of the Average Encoding Theorem to an analogous result for conditional quantum mutual information implied by the Fawzi-Renner inequality together with the Uhlmann theorem.
+This \emph{cannot\/} directly be used in a proof \emph{{\`a} la\/} Ref.~\cite{JainN14}.
+For one, such a generalization would give us a unitary operation that acts on one part of a (pure) ``reconstructed'' state, and maps it to a state close to a target state.
+The hybrid argument in Ref.~\cite{JainN14} relies on the commutativity of such unitary operations corresponding to successive messages in a protocol, whereas the operations obtained by the obvious generalization do not commute.